> Uploading knowledge... _

 An example with a device locale not supported by the app

-Last but not least, what does happen if the preferred language in the system settings is not supported by the app but the region is?
-For example we have fr as preferred language and ch as region.
-In this case, even if we have a locale that supports that region (it-CH) in the app, the system will first try to match based on the language.
-In fact if there is no match for that language the system fallbacks to CFBundleDevelopmentRegion.
+Last but not least, what happens if the preferred language in the system settings is not supported by the app but the region is?
+For example, we have fr as preferred language and ch as region.
+In this case, even if we have a locale that supports that region (it-CH) in the app, the CLDR distance between fr and it is still above the threshold — sharing a region doesn't help when the languages are completely different.
+The region component only affects the distance calculation when the language already matches (as we saw in the en-IT example, where the region determined whether en-GB or en-US was closer).
+If no language matches at all, iOS falls back to CFBundleDevelopmentRegion.

 An example with a device locale not supported by the app, but with a country supported by another locale in the app